-Regular temperature checks of staff and guests using remote laser device
+Regular temperature checks of staff and guests using remote laser.

-Monitored careful daily cleaning and laundering including sanitising high traffic surfaces
+Monitored careful daily cleaning including sanitising high traffic surfaces.

-Signs for you to request not to have cleaner enter your room during your stay if you prefer, but instead just collect rubbish and dirty linen outside the door
+Signs for you to request not to have cleaner enter your room during your stay if you prefer, just collect rubbish and dirty linen outside the door.

-Liquid soap for hand washing in bathrooms (all en suite) plus 4 public toilets
+Liquid soap for hand washing in bathrooms (all en suite).

 Toilets are in a separate cubicle from washbasins.
-Sign on all toilets to remind guests to close the lid before flushing to prevent the spread of germs
+Sign on all toilets to remind guests to close the lid before flushing.

 Transfer in our own vehicle(s) from an airy, small, efficient airport.

-THE SITUATION IN MOROCCO Morocco has a low rate of infection with no Covid-19 in the south.
-There is widespread testing in place – even every taxi driver was tested before returning to work in our town where we had only had 3 cases in 4 months!
+THE SITUATION IN MOROCCO Morocco has a low rate of infection with little Covid-19 in the south.
+There is tracing and widespread testing in place and has been for many months- they even every taxi driver was tested before returning to work in our town.

 SUNLIGHT & WARMTH A study published in late June shows that strong sunlight is capable of wiping out 90 percent or more of coronavirus living on surfaces in just 34 minutes – we have enough of that in Taroudant (the warmest in Morocco in the winter) as proven by the tortoises who don’t need to hibernate here because they can get enough energy from the sun.
 Besides a study published in the August 2020 edition of The Lancet a researcher reports that, in real life situations, he found “no viable SARS-CoV-2 detected on surfaces.”